 Priority will be given to:

-- Learners in the second year of a 2 year programme, who were in receipt of Childcare Fund the previous year
+- Students in the second year of a 2 year programme, who were in receipt of Childcare Fund the previous year

-- Learners with a disability or learning difficulty
+- Students with a disability or learning difficulty

 - Lone parents